RPI-ITWS/ITWS-4500-S25-foderj/lab1/README.md

 		1. GET / = retrieve an HTML/CSS/JS frontend of your creation (remember the
 		app.use(express.static(‘public’)) thing?)
 			Make functional Frontend:
-				show examples for each type of request include documentation of the API Above it
-				Include the fact that documentation is in the API in creativity

 			Dropdown for GET, POST, PUT, DELETE
 			Form: